lvh/icecap/doc/intro.md

 ### Definitions

-- The *capability identifier* is the part of the capability that uniquely identifies it.
-It is part of the capability URL.
-It is never stored within icecap.
+- The *capability identifier* is the unique identifier of the capability.
+It is randomly selected when the capability is created.
+  It is returned as part of the capability URL, but is never stored by icecap.
 - The *master key* is a secret key stored on all of the API endpoints.
-  It is used in combination with capability identifiers to produce indices and capability keys.
+  It is used in combination with a capability identifier to produce the index and capability key.
-- The *index* is the key under which the database stores the encrypted payload.
+- The *index* is the location in the database where the blob is stored.
 It is produced from the capability identifier and the master key.
-- The *encrypted payload* is the value stored in the database under the index.
-It is the encrypted and authenticated version of the payload, under the capability key.
+- The *blob* the ciphertext of the plan.
+The database stores it at the index.
-- The *capability key* is the key used to encrypt the capability payload.
+- The *capability key* is the key used to encrypt the plan.
 It is produced from the capability identifier and the master key.
-- The *payload* is a description of what the capability actually does, when exercised.
+- The *plan* is a description of what the capability actually does when it is exercised.
-- The *salt* is a not-necessarily-secret (although typically kept secret) parameter to the key derivation function, customizing it into a family of such things.
+- The *salt* is a not-necessarily-secret (although typically kept secret) parameter to the key derivation function.

 ### Constants